Average Garage Door Repair Costs in 2026

 Garage door openers contain motors, gears, circuit boards, and safety sensors that all have their own failure points and repair costs.
 Gear and sprocket replacement is one of the most common opener repairs, running $80 to $200 in parts and labor.
 You’ll know the gears are failing if you hear the motor running but the door doesn’t move, or if it moves slowly with a grinding noise.

 Circuit board replacement costs $200 to $500 depending on the opener brand.
 LiftMaster, Chamberlain, and Genie boards are readily available, but older or discontinued models may require sourcing from specialty suppliers, which adds cost and lead time.
-If your opener is over 15 years old and the circuit board fails, a full replacement (typically $350 to $700 installed) is often a smarter investment than repairing obsolete electronics.
+If your opener is over 15 years old and the circuit board fails, a full belt-drive replacement (starting at $700 for the Internet-Connected tier and going up to $2,200 for the full Internet plus LED plus Microphone plus Camera plus Keypad package) is often a smarter investment than repairing obsolete electronics.

 Motor replacement on its own costs $200 to $400.
 If the motor burns out, though, it’s usually a sign that other components are also near end of life.
-A new belt-drive opener with Wi-Fi connectivity and battery backup can be installed for $400 to $700 and will last another 15 to 20 years.
+A new belt-drive opener with WiFi connectivity and battery backup can be installed starting at $700 for the entry tier (Internet-Connected) up to $2,200 for the full package (Internet plus LED plus Microphone plus Camera plus Keypad), and will last another 15 to 20 years.
 We carry all major brands and can help you decide whether a repair or replacement makes more financial sense.

 Panel Replacement and Weather Seal Costs